 This project netted a 2017 AIA Montana “Excellence in Design” Citation Award, and received a Grand Prize for excellence in educational facility design in the fall 2017 edition of Learning By Design.

-“Although this is an architectural award, it’s also a good indication of the quality educational environment we are creating here at LCCC,” LCCC President Joe Schaffer said.
+“[These awards are] a good indication of the quality educational environment we are creating here,” LCCC President Joe Schaffer said.
 “While some see the unique design that allows for flexibility, energy efficiency, and aesthetics, many of us also see the innovations this building has in how students interact, learn, and demonstrate their skills.
 That is what they take to the workforce, and this building is exceptional in how it helps accomplish those things.”